 ‘White flight is one thing, white return is something else.’

-Hal Miller died last month.
+Hal Miller died in December.
 Hal was a criminal lawyer and my father’s good friend since adolescence, but I didn’t really sit down and talk to him until the mid-‘90s when I was writing a story for the Los Angeles Times about a close-knit generation of black men born before 1940 who called themselves the Eastside Boys.
 My dad was a member, as was Hal, but Hal was the doyen of the Boys, its unofficial historian and torchbearer.
 For years he hosted an annual Eastside Boys reunion at his house that wasn’t just a party, it was a paean to black life in L.A. in the first part of the 20th century that in retrospect turned out to be its golden years.

 To understand the significance of the gentrification overtaking black neighborhoods in metropolitan Los Angeles, it’s important to understand how much the Eastside meant to black people until relatively recently.
 This is not to say things were perfect; racist custom in Los Angeles dictated that black people live in separate neighborhoods, chiefly an area east of Main Street and west of Alameda Street, aka “the Eastside,” that is now simply called South Central.
 But what Hal and the Boys celebrated — not just at parties, but in their daily lives — was the enormous possibility that Los Angeles seemed to offer, which was visible even from the restricted view of their neighborhood.